nicoboyce/ds/_posts/2023-09-23-contracting-is-all-in-the-prep.md

 I personally wouldn't show up with an Alienware or ROG laptop despite the impressive features of these devices.

 If your primary device is a Windows one, then the correct backup option is the **Apple MacBook Air M1** because it's the cheapest ARM-based MacBook.
+Naturally, this means that the Windows-first route is the more expensive option.

 ### Network effects